 In This Article

-When you pass in front of a coffee shop that roasts its beans itself, it gives off powerful and above all irresistible aromas.
-The fragrance of coffee is round, syrupy, chocolatey.
-Its smell sometimes resembles that of tobacco, but much more greedy.
-Coffee brings a spicy note to the compositions, but it is above all an excellent fixer which allows to deepen the top scents of the volatile notes.
-Yves Saint Laurent was the first to want to exploit the coffee note with such concentration in a feminine scent Black Opium (and Black Opium Nuit Blanche).
-Here, the coffee is on the top note, accompanied by pear and rose berries.
-The heart includes jasmine and orange blossom.
-In base notes, oriental (vanilla) and woody (cedar, patchouli) notes mingle.
-The result is just exceptionally stunning, an adrenaline rush… Black Opium is a perfume for women who are a little mischievous, even rebellious, who break free from codes in order to live their lives to the fullest.
+There's something undeniably captivating about the aroma of freshly roasted coffee beans wafting from a local coffee shop.
+The scent of coffee is rich, syrupy, and chocolatey, sometimes reminiscent of tobacco but with a far more delectable quality.
+In perfume compositions, coffee adds a spicy note while also serving as an excellent fixative to deepen the top scents of volatile notes.
+Yves Saint Laurent was among the first to explore the coffee note with such concentration in a feminine fragrance—Black Opium (and Black Opium Nuit Blanche).
+Here, coffee is featured in the top note, alongside pear and pink pepper.
+The heart notes include jasmine and orange blossom, while base notes bring together oriental (vanilla) and woody (cedar, patchouli) elements.
+The result is exceptionally stunning—a surge of adrenaline.
+Black Opium is a perfume designed for daring, even rebellious women who defy conventions to live life to the fullest.